5ynthaire/5YN-MiyakoProse/README.md

 ![Miyako Prose Banner](assets/miyako-prose-banner.jpg)
 # Miyako Prose

 **Miyako Prose** is an emergent writing style forged through a lifetime of cultural displacement and rebellion against systems oppressing individual ascendancy.
 Fully internalized subconsciously, it was identified and distilled into a framework via LLM analysis of my own writing.
-The style projects Japanese aesthetic and cultural values into English prose, infusing and reconstucting concepts previously thought to be unique to Japanese linguistic expression.
+The style projects Japanese aesthetic and cultural values into English prose, infusing and reconstructing concepts previously thought to be unique to Japanese linguistic expression.

 The prose exemplifies: